Meet the female racing drivers at the forefront of women in motorsport

 Where to Watch F1® Academy

 We’d love to see you at one of our F1® Arcade venues, where we’ll be showing all the action from the F1® Academy on our big screens.
-Check out our locations to find where you can watch all the races with us.
+If you can’t make it, you can watch all the races on Apple TV, F1 ACADEMY's YouTube and X channels, and via F1 TV.

 F1® Academy Watch Parties